astrorigin/pyswisseph/docs/ephemerides/sidereal/spica_citra_tradition_and_lahiri_ayanamsha.rst

 the Swiss Ephemeris calculates it using the modern precession model Vondrák 2011, which for the same date provides the value 22°28' 0.90375.

-From all this, it is obvious that there are several „Lahiri ayanamsha", and the standard Lahiri ayanamsha which was adopted by the ICRC is not exactly what he had intended.
+From all this, it is obvious that there are several "Lahiri ayanamsha", and the standard Lahiri ayanamsha which was adopted by the ICRC is not exactly what he had intended.